Koverae/ndako-documentation/docs/v1/user-docs/on-premise/installation.md

 If you have manually filled the `.env` file, you will be redirected directly to the login page, bypassing the installation page.

 #### Launching the Installer
-Enter http://your-domain/ndako-directory or http://localhost:8000 (on local) in your favorite browser.
+Enter http://your-domain/ndako-directory in your favorite browser.
 <br>
 This will launch the installation wizard.
 The installation wizard takes you through the following steps.